Harshit071/adaptive-iopa-preprocessing-intern-assignment/README.md

 | Original                                                                                 | Static Processed                                                                                      | Adaptive Processed                                                                                         |
 | :--------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------: |
 | ![Original IS2025...](results/original_visuals/IS20250115_171841_9465_61003253_original.png) | ![Static IS2025...](results/static_processed_visuals/IS20250115_171841_9465_61003253_static.png) | ![Adaptive IS2025...](results/adaptive_processed_visuals/IS20250115_171841_9465_61003253_adaptive.png) |
-*Caption: The adaptive sharpening clearly improved detail visibility in this initially blurry image (rightmost panel), offering a more balanced result than the potentially aggressive static sharpening (center panel).*
+*The adaptive sharpening clearly improved detail visibility in this initially blurry image (rightmost panel), offering a more balanced result than the potentially aggressive static sharpening (center panel).*

 ### 4.3.
 So, How Did the Adaptive Pipeline Do?
 *   **Strengths:**